 - Critical information theory

 - Open access vs appropriate access to information

 - And all other information-related topics

 One of the primary goals of MIRS is to encourage and empower participants who are new to scholarly communication.
 Therefore, graduate and undergraduate students at all levels and early professionals are highly encouraged to submit their work.

-Notifications of accepted submissions and will be made by March 2, 2019.
-Accepted participants interested in competing for any of the awards need to attach the full paper or an extended abstract of 1000 words or more by April 1, 2019.
+Notifications of accepted submissions and will be made by the end of March.
+Accepted participants interested in competing for any of the awards need to attach the full paper or an extended abstract of 1000 words or more by April 15, 2019.

 Awards will be given in the following categories:

 - The MIRS Best Overall Paper Award will be selected by blind peer review of full papers and is open to all participants.

 - The MIRS Best Poster Award will be selected by blind peer review of extended poster abstracts.